Deepam-Rai/Notes/Graph_Theory/Definitions.md

 # ONLY SIMPLE GRAPHS
 ----
 ### Graphs
-A graph G is an ordered pair of vertex nonempty set V and edge set E, denoted as G(V,E),   where
+A graph G is an ordered pair of vertex set V and edge set E, denoted as G(V,E),   where
 	V is a finite non-empty set of objects.
 	E is a two element subset of V.